KieranBest/Inventory-Tracker/README.md

   - In stock: Quantity > 10.
   - Low stock: Quantity between 1 and 10.
   - Out of stock: Quantity = 0.
+- `last_updated` field is to be updated upon modification